ironicbadger/pms-wiki/docs/04-day-two/top10apps.md

 By running this container on your LAN you're able to remove the internet from the equation and get a better idea about what's going on your LAN.

-## 10. Lychee
+## 9. Lychee

 [Lychee](https://lychee.electerious.com/) proclaims to be "self-hosted photo-management done right".
 It does certainly do a very good job at presenting images with a clean interface and makes dividing them up into albums relatively straightforward.

 ![lychee](../images/top10/lychee.png)

-I have a demo instance running at [gallery.selfhosted.show](https://gallery.selfhosted.show) if you'd like to take it for a quick test drive yourself.
-Lychee isn't necessarily the best in this space but it's a pretty good all-round option with no frills (no face scanning or machine learning type features).
+I have a demo instance running at [gallery.ktz.cloud](https://gallery.ktz.cloud) if you'd like to take it for a quick test drive yourself.
+Lychee isn't really a management app, but it's a pretty good all-round option with no frills to share photos with friends and family.

 <figure>
     <iframe src="https://player.fireside.fm/v2/dUlrHQih+OssEQUFF?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>